Omnilutiondev/printf/README.md

-This the readme file for the printf project
+This is a project done by me and no one else